lowRISC/sonata-software/doc/getting-started.md

 ```

 If you see the warning that substituter is ignored, cancel the process with Ctrl+C and check to see that [trusted-users is setup properly](#setup-cache).
-Nix can and will build everything from source if it can't find a cached version, so letting it continue will cause LLVM-Cheriot to be built from scratch on your machine.
+Nix can and will build everything from source if it can't find a cached version, so letting it continue will cause LLVM-CHERIoT to be built from scratch on your machine.

 ## Your first build

-Clone the sonata software repository, *making sure to recursively clone submodules as well*, then navigate into it.
+Clone the Sonata software repository, *making sure to recursively clone submodules as well*, then navigate into it.

 ```sh
 git clone --branch v1.0 \
 	 --recurse-submodule \